nidabaser/Java_SE_Practices/README.md

 #### Practices with Loops

 1. Aritmetic Mean
+2. Sum of Multiples Of Four
-2. Sum Of Odd Numbers
+3. Sum Of Odd Numbers
+4. Powers Of Two
+5. Powers Of Four and Five
+6. Factorial Using For Loop
+7. Factorial Using While Loop
+8. Combination C(n,r)